 To claim DHP you will need to complete a Discretionary Housing Payment application form.
 You will need to print, complete and return the application form to us as the form must be signed.
-Please note the application form is two pages, both of which must be completed and returned for us to consider your application.

 You can ask us by email to send you the form.
 Alternatively, you can contact the benefits team on 01732 876376.